Bobby, Fifty Years On

 Like King’s killing, Kennedy’s killing set off a fresh round of America-bashing among liberals.
 “The world today,” Arthur Schlesinger Jr. said the day after, “is asking a terrible question which every citizen of this republic should be putting to himself: What sort of people are we, we Americans?
 And the answer which much of the world is bound to return is that we are today the most frightening people on the planet.”
 Never mind that Kennedy’s killer, Sirhan Sirhan, was a foreign-born radical whose diary said, among other things, “I advocate the overthrow of the current president of the fucking United States of America . . .
 I firmly support the Communist cause and its people.”

 The more durable strain of romantic myth is that King and Kennedy’s killings spelled the end of hope, the end of the dream, that America could redeem itself through politics.
 “With King and Kennedy dead,” New Left historian Todd Gitlin wrote, “a promise of redemption not only passed out of American politics, it passed out of ourselves,” and Carl Oglesby of the SDS said “When these two heroes were killed, the movement was silenced.
 The whole procedural foundation of our politics was shattered.”
 This is nonsense, an exercise in selective memory and convenient revisionism: prior to their death the Left had little use for King, and no use for Kennedy.
 Remember that after King’s killing Stokely Carmichael said, “Bobby Kennedy pulled that trigger, just as well as anybody else.”
 Kennedy especially was a threat to the New Left precisely because he appealed to the same youth constituency the New Left needed to survive and prosper.
 Kennedy’s position on Vietnam was to the right of McCarthy (and was not that far different from the “Vietnamization” policy that Nixon later embraced).
-Tom Hayden has always made great show about attending RFK’s funeral, holding his Cuban army cap in hand, tears streaming down his face.
+Tom Hayden always made great show about attending RFK’s funeral, holding his Cuban army cap in hand, tears streaming down his face.
 Yet only a few days before Kennedy was killed Hayden had referred to Kennedy as “a little fascist.”

 Kennedy had been booed at an early campaign appearance at the University of Pennsylvania; at another rough reception at Brooklyn College, a banner read: “Bobby Kennedy—Hawk, Dove or Chicken?”
 The Left in Berkeley spread the slogan before the California primary: “Don’t waste your vote for Kennedy.”
 One aspect of Kennedy’s candidacy that is air brushed away today is that it was shaping up as a blunder much like the 1980 run of his younger brother Ted.
 The popular outpouring of support for Kennedy on the campaign trail, usually carefully orchestrated by his campaign staff (and composed often of young people not then eligible to vote), masked a lack of enthusiasm for Kennedy among other large blocks of voters.
 A February poll of his (adopted) home state of New York found that only 36 percent would vote for him again for the U.S. Senate.
 By Spring, reporters Lewis Chester, Godfrey Hodgson, and Bruce Page (authors of one of the best chronicles of the 1968 campaign) wrote, “resentment of Kennedy’s candidacy was nowhere stronger than in his own home state.”
 Gene McCarthy actually snagged most of New York’s convention delegates.